systopia/de.systopia.eventinvitation/README.md

 * `{$qr_event_invite_code_data}` - generates a unique link for the participant presented as an QR Code that can be html formatted as an image

+*Remark*: if an event-invitation is being generated as pdf-file from a particular message template, then only the *Html*-section of that template will be taken into account.
+The *Plain-Text* section will be ignored.
+In that case, all tokens should be placed into the *Html* section. *Plain-Text* only message template will result in empty pdf-files.

 ### Using a Drupal endpoint

 If you are using a Drupal endpoint based on CiviRemote, visit the extension's